sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - reliability: evaluation on the trusth of the proper behavior of the sw.
  - recovery: evaluation of recovery methods
  - maintenance: evaluation of maintenance methods.
- - readbility: how easy is the code to read and understand (this is quite subjetive)
+ - readability: how easy is the code to read and understand (this is quite subjetive)

 ## Structure or Architectural Testing.
 It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.